10 Myths & Misconceptions of Mexican food. Part 2

 If you go back in history, you will find that indigenous communities that inhabited what we call Mexico today used to eat a mainly plant-based diet with occasional meat.
-‘Unhealthy’ ingredients were added with the arrival of the Europeans to America, for example, cattle meats and dairy and refined sugar.
+‘Unhealthy’ ingredients were added with the arrival of the Europeans to America, for example, cattle meats & dairy & refined sugar.
 More processed ingredients, like liquid cheese, fried hard shells, sour cream, etc. were added as Tex-Mex food, waiving the ‘Mexican flag’, became a global phenomenon.

 Here is a list of quick tips to make your Mexican meals healthy:

 • Use corn tortillas instead of flour tortillas.
 Corn tortillas, especially those made with nixtamal, are made with whole corn grains versus flour in wheat tortillas.
-Moreover, wheat tortillas usually have a higher content of saturated fat, calories and sugar.
+Moreover, wheat tortillas usually have a higher content of saturated fat, calories & sugar.

 • Replace meat with veggies for a more balanced diet 🌱